 Finally, as a theme author what are your contribution options?
 I would say: contribute to Greybird, port/rewrite the classic themes to gtk3, improve Xfce support in other themes out there or roll your own theme!

 Since you made this far in this section, perhaps you have web design skills, if so, improvements to our website are also welcome.
-You may want to file reports for the www.xfce.org project.
+You may want to create issues or merge requests for the www.xfce.org project.
 Just keep in mind that Xfce’s philosophy is about minimalism.

 Our wiki and docs sites contain many helpful pages, but one doesn’t need to browse much to notice that some have outdated information.
 Think you can help us with that?
 Please write a draft or two and share them via the mailing list, we may then give you permissions to edit those pages.